konstin/github-wikidata-bot/README.md

 * Does the entity already have a VCS repository set?
 Use [this query][no-repo-query] to determine entities without a repository.
 * Does the project use GitHub releases?
 If not, no automatic update is possible at the moment.
+(See #5)

 ## Statistics